OpenDataology/website/content/en/docs/components/pipelines/concepts/component.md

 ## Component definition

-A component specification in YAML format describes the component for the Kubeflow Pipelines system.
+A component specification in YAML format describes the component for the OpenDataology Pipelines system.
 A component definition has the following parts:

 * **Metadata:** name, description, etc.
 * **Interface:** input/output specifications (name, type, description, default